threefoldfoundation/blockchain_partners/README.md

 * The examples directory can contain any HowTos or any tutorials or any other helpful information for the community or end users
 * The scripts directory can contain all the scripts to automate, deploy, build, monitor for the partner node
 * The config directory may contain user specific configuration / settings / files / keys required to build into the image
+* flist.md will contain link to partner's flist and any information related to it
+* images directory to contain all images / screenshots used in Readme's / HowTo's

 ### Maintainers of this repository